magants/course-dbt-magants/dbt-greenery/models/README_wk2.md

     * I'm assuming there can be no duplicates for user_id in my dim_users.
 I added a bespoke test to make sure.
 I also added a bespoke test to make sure there were no order_costs < 1, which i assume would be a red flag if there were.
 I added a generic tests to make sure that ethere weren't any null order_ids, or unacceptable prmo_ids.

     -Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
-None found, but I imagine if I had time to create more test i would find some.
+None found, I thought I might w/ my product_in_stock_less_than_1- bespoke test, but I didn't, altough i did find some w/ < 50 in stock,  but don't think that is aproblem for plants??

     -Apply these changes to your github repo